 Officer Brian O'Keefe served as the first PAL Coordinator for six years, until his promotion in 2009.
 Officer Richard Ell took over the position and served as the coordinator for five years.
 Officer John Levasseur served in the role for approximately five years.

-Manchester Police Officer John Levasseur is the current, full-time PAL Coordinator.
+Manchester Police Officer Ryan Hardy is the current, full-time PAL Coordinator.
 His responsibilities include coordinating all programs, coaching, and maintaining the PAL building.
-Officer Levasseur has been highly acclaimed for his ability to work with youth and his expert coaching abilities.
-He has significant experience in boxing and mixed martial arts.

 Manchester Police Athletic League